Our various climate projects

 In many of the world's poorer regions, families cook their meals over an open fire, often in enclosed spaces.
 This method of cooking is highly inefficient as large amounts of heat go to waste.
 Clean cookstoves are often simple devices made from metal or clay that use energy more efficiently.
 Families can thus save fuel and cut down on CO2 emissions.
 Sometimes the stoves are even used by small businesses.

 Take a look at our cookstoves project in Rwanda.

 Two billion people in the world have no access to clean drinking water.
 Many families have to boil their drinking water over an open fire, resulting in carbon emissions and deforestation.
 Where water can be cleaned chemically (e.g. with chlorine) or mechanically (with filters), or where groundwater can be provided from wells, these carbon emissions can be avoided.
 How clean drinking water improves living conditions can be read in our drinking water project in Odisha, India.

 Since energy from solar panels is created without burning fossil fuels, it is considered emission-free.
 The growth of renewable energy production is essential to prevent global warming and secure energy supplies for the future.

 The amount of emissions saved by a solar energy project is calculated using the baseline method: how much CO2 would be released by generating the same amount of energy using standard energy production methods for the region?
 To further understand the impact of such a technology, take a look at our solar energy project in Namibia.

-Forests are not only among the planet's most important carbon reservoirs, but they are also home to an enormous amount of species diversity and an important source of people’s livelihood.
-Global forest areas have declined sharply in recent decades due to increasing settlement, agricultural use, illegal logging and mining.
+Forests are not only among the planet's most important carbon sinks, but they are also home to an enormous amount of species diversity and an important source of people’s livelihood.
+Global forest areas have declined sharply in recent decades due to increasing settlement, agricultural use, illegal logging, and mining.